mmolari/rust_pangraph_benchmark/README.md

 **binaries:**
 Location of the binaries is encoded in the `binaries` entry of the [config file](config.yaml).
 Currently:
 - the `pangraph` binary should be available in the path.
 This corresponds to the old julia version.
+- the `pangraph_rust_release` binary should be available in the root folder of the repository.
+This corresponds to the new rust implementation in the `release` profile.
-- the `pangraph_rust` binary should be available in the root folder of the repository.
-This corresponds to the new rust implementation.
+- the `pangraph_rust_profiling` binary should be available in the root folder of the repository.
+This corresponds to the new rust implementation in the `profiling` profile, containing additional debug checks.

 Any alternative location can be simply encoded by changing the config file.